gjerokrsteski/php-dba-cache/README.markdown

 Requirements & Installation
 ===========================

-    The behaviour of various aspects for the caching depends on the implementation of the underlying database.
+    The behaviour of various aspects for the caching depends on the implementation of yor installed dba-type database.
 I have tested it with several database-handlers like db4, flatfile, cdb, cdb_make, gdbm.
 The cdb & cdb_make family is the fastest, but you have to create you own garbage-collection-cleaner or you can delete it manually.
 Take a look at the tests (https://github.com/gjerokrsteski/php-dba-cache/tree/master/tests) to better understand